mysql-net/MySqlConnector/docs/content/api/MySqlConnector/MySqlBulkCopyType.md

 ## Remarks

 Note: This API is a unique feature of MySqlConnector; you must [switch to MySqlConnector](https://mysqlconnector.net/overview/installing/) in order to use it.

-It is supported in version 0.62.0 and later.
+This API is experimental and may change in the future.

 ## See Also